fodhil-ben/HackINI_2k24_writeups/blockchain/Interstellar/Solution.md

 but what if we pass to it a number so that when it does **distanceTraveled + advanceWithDistance** the result will be greater the 2 ** 32 - 1

-it will result in a negative number beacuse it depassed the 32 bit limit
+it will overflow beacuse it depassed the 32 bit limit

-so **distanceTraveled + advanceWithDistance** will be negative
+so **distanceTraveled + advanceWithDistance** will be set to 0 first and then it will add the rest

-and **distanceTraveled += advanceWithDistance;** will decrease the value of distanceTraveled
+and **distanceTraveled += advanceWithDistance;** will overflow to reach zero and then start counting again

 so that is the solution